compunited/greenerAdmin/README.md

 The client consumes the shared `GreenerConfigurator.ClientCore` services, making it straightforward to plug in the real Greener backend API endpoints as they become available.

+## Configuring the real API and authentication

+- The default API base address now targets the live endpoint at `https://api.greener.software/`.
+Override `Api:BaseAddress` in `src/GreenerConfigurator.Web.Client/wwwroot/appsettings.json` if you need to point at another environment.
+- Azure AD B2C is wired up via MSAL.
+Replace the placeholders in the `AzureAdB2C` section (authority, client ID, scopes) with your tenant values so the SPA can acquire tokens and authorize calls against the protected API.